KingsleyLeung03/cs235-2023-gameswebapp-assignment-zlia403_glo501_skat149/README.md

 ## Description

-A Web application that demonstrates use of Python's Flask framework.
-The application makes use of libraries such as the Jinja templating library.
-Architectural design patterns and principles including Repository, Dependency Inversion and Single Responsibility have been used to design the application.
-The application uses Flask Blueprints to maintain a separation of concerns between application functions.
-Testing includes unit and end-to-end testing using the pytest tool.
+This Web application showcases the utilization of Python's Flask framework.
+It leverages libraries like the Jinja templating library.
+The design of the application incorporates architectural design patterns and principles, including Repository, Dependency Inversion, and Single Responsibility.
+To ensure a well-structured architecture, Flask Blueprints are employed, effectively separating various application functions.
+The comprehensive testing strategy encompasses both unit and end-to-end testing, facilitated by the pytest tool.

 <!-- This repository contains an implementation of the domain model from Assignment 1.
 It contains unit tests which can be run through pytest.
 It also contains a simple Flask application that renders content of a Game object instance from our domain model on a blank HTML page.